Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 ### Exploratory Data Analysis:

+The code for exploratory data analysis can be found in [ExploratoryDataAnalysis](https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/ExploratoryDataAnalysis.ipynb) notebook.

-We have xxx samples in Train Data classified into 102 different categories of flowers, and xxx image samples in test data for which we have to generate the labels.
+We have 18540 traiining image samples which are classified into 102 different categories of flowers.
+We have to generate labels for 2009 image samples present in the test data.

 The distribution of train data across different categories is:

 Some sample images from train data are: